I spent weeks testing 5 of the best solar shed lights available.

 You can turn it on using its pull cord or the included remote control.
 The remote is handy if you mount the light far from the entrance, or high up in some rafters.
 It worked consistently from around 15 feet away when I tried it out.

 The solar panel included with it was one of my favorites.
-The panel looked to my eye to be a monocrystalline solar panel — the more efficient type of panel — and was encased in a sturdy, waterproof housing.
+The panel looked to my eye to be a monocrystalline solar panel — the most efficient solar panel type — and was encased in a sturdy, waterproof housing.
 The pull cord also had a nice, snappy feel to it.

 All around it’s a good light.
 The price is a bit high in my opinion, so I’ve listed it as an “upgrade pick” for those willing to spend a bit more.